TafLAN-git/arcade-configs/README.md

 emulator was running, which then left the emulator running in the background with no way to close it.
 So as a temporary fix, the script also kills any emulators installed on the machine to make sure they aren't left running in the background.
-(Read: do this in a better way or please add any new emulators to the appropriate lines in the script also!).
+(Read: do this in a better way or please put any new emulators that you add to the appropriate lines in the script also!).